AhmedAlamin/KotlinNewsRepo/README.md

 # KotlinNewsRepo
-RecyclerView with MVVM Architecture pattern using java

 This repo provides:
+*  Kotlin
-*  RecyclerView
+*  RecyclerView with MVVM Architecture pattern using Kotlin
 *  MVVM Architecure Pattern
 *  Retrofit to deal with API Calls
 *  Clean Code